 You will then be asked to link all your financial accounts on the platform.

 The purpose of linking your accounts is to get a 360° view of your finances and long-term outlook.
 SAVVI Financial is looking to make investment recommendations based on a holistic look at your total financial picture.
 It also helps to minimize the tax liabilities of those investment selections.
-This is very similar to what Personal Capital and other investment platforms do.
+This is very similar to what Empower and other investment platforms do.

 SAVVI Financial can link to more than 17,000 financial institutions, but you can add yours manually if it doesn’t appear on the list.
 The links are accomplished with a secure, read-only connection with your financial institution.
 That means that while SAVVI can see what’s going on with your financial counts, they can’t control them, access them, or move money.